metabajmi/srbl/replit.md

 ## Overview

-This is a web application that analyzes websites for compliance with Saudi Arabia's Personal Data Protection Law (PDPL).
-The tool uses AI-powered analysis to scan websites, identify compliance violations, and generate detailed reports with remediation guidance.
+This is a comprehensive web application that helps organizations achieve compliance with Saudi Arabia's Personal Data Protection Law (PDPL).
+The platform combines AI-powered website scanning with four additional compliance tools:

+1. **Website Compliance Scanner**: AI-powered analysis that scans websites, identifies compliance violations, and generates detailed reports with remediation guidance
+2. **Privacy Policy Generator**: AI-powered tool to create PDPL-compliant privacy policies tailored to your organization
+3. **Terms & Conditions Generator**: Create comprehensive, legally-sound terms and conditions for websites and services
+4. **Consent Management Platform**: Track, manage, and audit user consent records with full compliance documentation
+5. **Internal Compliance Management**: Organize and track internal compliance tasks, audits, and reviews

 The application is designed with an Arabic-first approach, featuring RTL (right-to-left) support and professional legal/compliance interface styling.
-It provides automated scanning capabilities that check for privacy policy completeness, consent mechanisms, data transparency, user rights implementation, data security measures, third-party data sharing practices, data retention policies, and cookie/tracking compliance.
+All features integrate seamlessly with OpenAI's GPT models for intelligent document generation and compliance analysis.

 ## User Preferences